vitessio/website/content/en/docs/17.0/reference/vreplication/vstream.md

 </br>
 {{< warning >}}
-Copying from all keyspaces can generate a significant amount of load and potentially impact production.
+Copying from all keyspaces can generate a significant amount of load and potentially impact production traffic.
 Therefore, please exercise caution when using regular expressions in production.
 {{< /warning >}}